 I also hypothesize based on a sample size of my own three children that being emotionally empathetic and sensitive seems to coincide with a higher degree of anxiety.
-I have one child that doesn’t notice what is going on as much, especially when it comes to peer social drama.
+I have one child who doesn’t notice what is going on as much, especially when it comes to peer social drama.
 It doesn’t surprise me that this kid experiences a low level of general anxiety.

 How about you?
 Do you have anxious kids as well?
 What has helped?
 Thanks for sharing!

-Picture Books About Anxiety for Kids Who Worry
+19 Picture Books About Anxiety for Kids Who Worry

 Anxious Charlie to the Rescue by Terry Milne